vdbrink/vdbrink.github.io/zigbee/index.md

 ---
 title: Zigbee
 category: Zigbee
-tags: [Zigbee]
+tags: [Zigbee, best buy, stick, adapter, smart, home]
 image: /zigbee/images/zigbee.jpg
 ---

 # Zigbee

 Zigbee is a local smart home protocol.\
-I'm a hugh fan of it because it's local and wide support.
+I'm a hugh fan of it because it's local, affordable and has a wide range of products available.\
-I have over 100 devices from all kinds of brands working together.\
+I have over 140 devices from all kinds of brands and they are all working together, no limitations.

-Find here related information and my [Zigbee Best Buy Tips](../buy/smart_home_best_buy_tips).
+On this page you find products, information and projects related to Zigbee.

 ---
 ## Table of Contents